Profile

 • We accept Ph.D. dissertations if they are rated "Summa cum laude" or "Magna cum laude".

 • Adherence to academic standards is the most important criterion for publication in HASP.
-This should be ensured, for example, by the recommendation of the supervisors in the case of dissertations, or by the series editors in the case of academic series.
+This should be ensured, for example, by the recommendation of the supervisors in the case of dissertations, or of the series editors in the case of academic series.
 In individual consultation with the authors, we also carry out a peer review process with external referees.

 • Books published by HASP receive a DOI and their own ISBN, making them permanently referenced.
 Series also receive an ISSN.